Matt Riddle: Ultimate Fighting Championship (2008–2013)

 At The Ultimate Fighter 7 Finale, which was held on June 21, 2008, Riddle made his UFC and professional debut defeating fellow Ultimate Fighter castmate, Dante Rivera, via unanimous decision (29–28, 30–27, 30–27).
-During The Ultimate Fighter 7, Riddle was shown multiple times arguing with the older and more experienced Rivera.
-Dante, on more than one occasion, stated that he would retire if Riddle defeated him.
+During The Ultimate Fighter 7, Riddle was shown arguing with the older and more experienced Rivera multiple times.
+Dante, on more than one occasion, stated that he would retire if Riddle defeated him - a commitment which he didn't follow through with after his loss.

 Riddle was then scheduled to fight Ryan Thomas at UFC 91, but a knee injury forced Riddle out of the fight and got pinned.
 The knee injury's recovery was scheduled to take about 6–8 weeks.

 After his recovery, Riddle fought and defeated Steve Bruno in a unanimous decision (29–28, 29–28, 29–28) at UFC Fight Night: Lauzon vs. Stephens.

 In his third bout, Riddle defeated another one of his former Ultimate Fighter 7 castmates, Dan Cramer, via a unanimous decision on the undercard of UFC 101.

 He next faced The Ultimate Fighter 9 alumni Nick Osipczak on November 14, 2009, at UFC 105.
 The fight was held in Osipczak's home country of England.
 Riddle lost the fight by TKO in the third round.

 After his loss to Osipczak, Riddle faced newcomer Greg Soto on March 27, 2010, at UFC 111.
 After a dominant first two rounds for Riddle, Soto landed an illegal upkick to Riddle's head in the third round which rendered him unable to continue, giving Riddle the victory by disqualification.

-Riddle faced DaMarques Johnson on August 1, 2010, at UFC on Versus 2.
+Following this victory, Riddle faced another TUF alumni in DaMarques Johnson on August 1, 2010, at UFC on Versus 2.
 The fight was a catchweight bout after Johnson weighed in at 172 lbs and Riddle would go on to win the fight via TKO due to punches near the end of the second round.

 Riddle was expected to face TJ Waldburger on December 11, 2010, at UFC 124.
 However, Waldburger was forced from the card with an injury and replaced by newcomer Sean Pierson.
 Pierson defeated Riddle via unanimous decision (30–27, 30–27, 30–27) and the bout was dubbed by president Dana White as the real Fight of the Night.

 Riddle was expected to face Ultimate Fighter castmate, Matt Brown, on March 3, 2011, at UFC Live: Sanchez vs. Kampmann, replacing an injured Mark Scanlon.
 However, Riddle was also injured, resulting in the Brown fight being removed from the card altogether.